Extreme Measures

 Sign In / Sign Up

-This help desk is a free resource intended for discussion purposes only.
-Neither BOMA, its chapters, affiliates, or Extreme Measures Inc.® are responsible for the information, comments or opinions expressed herein.
-For complete information, refer to the official publications of the standards themselves.
+This help desk is intended for discussion purposes only.
+Neither BOMA, its chapters, affiliates, nor Extreme Measures Inc.® are responsible for the information, comments, or opinions expressed herein.
+For complete information, please refer to the official publications of the standards themselves.

 BOMA Office Standards Overview